KadimaHK/poc-frontend/lib/api/doc/ImageApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **imagePatch**
-> imagePatch(fileName, baseUrl, imageUrl, createdAt, updatedAt, prefer, image)
+> imagePatch(fileName, baseUrl, imageUrl, likes, createdAt, updatedAt, prefer, image)

 Don't use this api to upload images, use the gin api instead